 - Give them clean toys that are made for putting in the mouth

 Feeding your baby is fun!
 So there is excitement in wanting to have your baby join mealtime.
 But feeding your little one too soon is not recommended.
 Here are a few things to consider when thinking about feeding your baby before they show all the signs of readiness.

-Feeding a baby earlier will not improve baby's sleep (check out this video).
+- Feeding a baby earlier will not improve baby's sleep (

 It can feel overwhelming to know where to begin between outdated information from your Pediatrician and pressures from your family to follow in their footsteps.
 Use those parenting instincts and watch for all of the clues from your baby.
 Be patient as your little one develops, grows, and receives those vital nutrients from the formula or breastmilk.
 Help them build strength and confidence so when it's time-- they are ready!